Pierre Elliott Trudeau Foundation Doctoral Scholarships

 - Award Category: Doctoral Awards, In-Course Awards, International Awards

-- Application Dates : Fall
+- Application Dates : Fall / Winter

 - Graduate Unit Deadline : n/a

-- Value & Duration : $40,000 (+ up to $20,000 travel) per year for three years
+- Value & Duration : Up to $40,000 (+ up to $20,000 allowance) per year for three years

 - Level of Study : Doctoral